-SERI (Standard for Environment, Risk and Insurance) is a UKRI funded programme bringing partner organisations and leading institutions to bridge the data gaps between finance and climate change.
+SERI (Standard for Environment, Risk and Insurance) is a UKRI and Climate-KIC funded programme bringing partner organisations and leading institutions to bridge the data gaps between finance and climate change.
 Its aim is to build the shared data infrastructure that will underpin and enable a transition to a green economy and to a green financial system.
 For Q&A, please see the SERI FAQ

 Current SERI partners: Aon, Arup, Agvesto, Bird & Bird, Brit Insurance, ClimateWise, Dais LLP, Lloyd’s Register Group, Cambridge Zero at the University of Cambridge and Willis Towers Watson.